 3. Indemnity

-I shall indemnify and hold you harmless from and against all liabilities, claims, costs (including legal costs on an indemnity basis), expenses, losses, or damages that may arise from your acting as Nominee Director in good faith and within the scope of this appointment, except as provided under Clause 5 and in circumstances where the Company must be struck off due to non-response from me.
-This indemnity shall not apply in cases of: • Fraud; • Wilful misconduct; • Gross negligence; • Actions taken without my written consent unless required by law.
-I shall hold you harmless from any loss of profit, business, revenue, benefit, or other incidental or consequential damages that may be suffered by the Company, provided that such loss is not caused by any act or omission of you as the Nominee Director.
+I and the Company shall indemnify and hold you harmless from and against all liabilities, claims, costs (including legal and professional costs on an indemnity basis), expenses, losses, damages or liabilities that may arise from your acting as Nominee Director in good faith and within the scope of this appointment, except as provided under Clause 5 and in circumstances where the Company must be struck off due to non-response from me.
+This indemnity shall not apply in cases of: • Fraud; • Wilful misconduct; • Gross negligence; I shall hold you harmless from any loss of profit, business, revenue, benefit, or other incidental or consequential damages that may be suffered by the Company, provided that such loss is not caused by any act or omission of you as the Nominee Director.
 Furthermore, it is acknowledged and agreed that the Nominee Director shall have no entitlement to any share in the profits, revenues, or other financial gains of the Company.
 This indemnity shall also not extend to any personal or external legal liabilities arising from your own misconduct, personal business activities, or matters unrelated to the Company.
 Likewise, your indemnity towards me shall exclude my own external liabilities or misconduct not connected to the Company.

 4. Directors & Officers Insurance

-The Company shall maintain a Directors and Officers Liability Insurance Policy (D&O insurance) that names both you and me as insured persons during your tenure as Nominee Director.
+The Company shall at or before your appointment maintain a Directors and Officers Liability Insurance Policy (D&O insurance) that names both you and me as insured persons during your tenure as Nominee Director.
 A copy of the policy shall be made available upon request.
 This clause shall take effect upon commencement of your appointment.

 5. Bank Account and Emergency Fund Access

 To facilitate lawful compliance and administrative matters in exceptional circumstances (e.g., if I become uncontactable or incapacitated), you may be granted conditional access to the Company’s bank account under the following terms: • A deposit of SGD 7,000 shall be placed under your safekeeping upon your appointment. • You may utilise this deposit solely for administrative, statutory, regulatory, or legal costs reasonably incurred on behalf of the Company (e.g., ACRA, IRAS, professional fees, strike-off filing, or penalties), in the event I become uncontactable or fail to provide instructions for more than 28 consecutive days following written notice. • All disbursements shall be documented and notified to me as soon as practicable. • This arrangement is intended purely as a safeguard to ensure compliance and protect both parties.
-This emergency fund shall be refunded in full to HMK Holding Pte.
+Any unused emergency fund shall be refunded to HMK Holding Pte.
 Ltd. if you no longer serve as Nominee Director.

 6. Pre-Executed Documents

-You agree to sign and deposit all necessary strike-off documents with the Corporate Secretary before your appointment begins.
+I agree to sign and deposit all necessary strike-off documents with the Corporate Secretary before your appointment begins.
 These will be used only if the Company is inactive and I remain uncontactable for 28 days.

 7. Confidentiality